JOB SEARCH ACTION PLAN

 Daily (choose 2–3 to start):

-Practice interview questions for 15 minutes (record yourself and review the video)
+Practice interview questions for 15 minutes (record yourself and review)

 Weekly: